Adelaide United FC: Affiliated clubs

-Both the Adelaide and Qingdao based clubs are owned by current chairman Piet van der Pol and the goal of the partnership is to give more opportunities to Chinese players.
-Then Director of Football Bruce Djite has said, "The idea is to develop Chinese players to create stronger links between us and Qingdao Red Lions."
-Chen Yongbin was the first player to sign from Qingdao to Adelaide on a one year deal.
-He did not make an appearance for the senior side but made appearances in the Y-League, he departed following the end to his contract.
+Qingdao Red Lions are owned by former chairman Piet van der Pol, with the partnership being forged following his acquisition of Adelaide United in 2018.
+Then Director of Football Bruce Djite said, "The idea is to develop Chinese players to create stronger links between us and Qingdao Red Lions."
+Chen Yongbin was the first player to sign from Qingdao to Adelaide on a one-year deal.
+He did not make an appearance for the senior side but made appearances in the youth league, he departed following the end to his contract.